cgivre/drill-phonetic-functions/README.md

-# Phonetic Functions for Apache Drill
+# Phonetic and Distance Functions for Apache Drill
 This repository contains a series of phonetic functions to be used with Apache Drill.
 These functions are based on the algorithms found in org.apache.commons.codec.language.
 This package includes Soundex, Metaphone and Double Metaphone algorithms.

 ## Usage